terkelg/hent/readme.md

 > Tiny utility to fetch remote files into buffers

 hent is a small, promise based, utility to download remote files into nodejs buffers.
-Protocol and redirecrts are automatically handled for you.
+Protocol and redirects are automatically handled for you.

 ## Features